 I am a researcher in experimental psychology and I have a BA from Lancaster University in Philosophy, Politics and Economics and an MSc. in Experimental Psychology from the University of Sussex.
-The scientist me is interested in how social hierarchy and surveillance affect approach-withdrawal motivational states and their neural correlates, and the effect this has on the cognitive processes required for creative performance.
-I am also interested in how these effects can be altered, by targeting emotional regulation strategies and embodiment and sense of self.
+The scientist me is interested in how our the way we represent the body in our brain affects higher levels of self-processing, such as agency, volition, and the social self.

 In my spare time I enjoy live music, belgian beer, people watching, sea food (all food), writing poetry, and learning new things.
 I get cabin fever if I’m in the same place for too long and my friends say I walk like Bambi on ice .
 Nothing terrifies me more than boredom and that feeling of emptiness and apathy that sometimes creeps over me.

 I built this website to share some poetry and offer a chaotic and subjective lens on things that matter to me in the world and why.
 More importantly, I wish to record my own intellectual, creative and personal growth and hopefully provide inspiration for others who are emotionally “all over the place” and struggle in organising their thoughts, feelings and life.